 - In another article, Shafer also recommends using the iSplit Divorce app for visually dividing the marital estate in mediations.
 After entering various assets and liabilities, attorneys can simply “move them back and forth between the parties’ sides of the screen.
 With each move, the totals automatically adjust.”

-Custody Management & Communication Tools
+Custody Management & Family Law Communication Tools

 A second tech tool for family lawyers centers around the creation and tracking of child custody arrangements, as well as helping manage the sometimes difficult task of getting parents to communicate about their children.
 When children are involved, cooperative communication is not only advisable, but essential to provide the best scenario for the kids affected by the divorce.